-This month marks the fiftieth anniversary of the Woodstock Music and Art Festival, an event that epitomizes the spirit of the sixties.
-As I discuss in Beatleness: How the Beatles and Their Fans Remade The World, many music fans, age 12, 13, and 14 in 1969, were sad that they were “too young to go to Woodstock.”
+August 2019 marked the fiftieth anniversary of the Woodstock Music and Art Festival, an event that epitomized the spirit of the sixties.
+As I discuss in Beatleness: How the Beatles and Their Fans Remade The World, many music fans, aged 12, 13, and 14 in 1969, were sad that they were “too young to go to Woodstock.”
 Nevertheless, these young people felt a strong affinity with Woodstock Nation, watching the event on the news or looking at the photo spread in Life magazine.

 Throughout the sixties, the Beatles exposed young baby boomers to new sounds, images, and ideas, and these youngsters were well aware of the counterculture.
 Those with older siblings were even more tuned in, and, in mixed-age groups, discussed it all in mind-expanding conversations in dens and on playgrounds across America.
 Many boomers born between 1955 and 1958 say they grew up faster because of the Beatles and the cultural tumult of the sixties, but were “too young to be real hippies.”

 Three years before Woodstock, these children listened closely to “Nowhere Man,” a distinctly different kind of pop song.
 Lennon’s clear, emphatic vocal challenged baby boomers of all ages to be actively engaged in the world and to have opinions about what they saw around them.
 Many fans said they heard the song as the Beatles telling them to “pay attention.”
 Perhaps the conspicuous harmonic tone, about one minute into the song, functioned as a clarion call to, what would emerge three years later, as Woodstock Nation.